 • • •

 Raising awareness is a powerful first step toward preventing these tragedies.
 Property managers can organize community meetings among their residents, increasing participation by offering free food or a worthwhile raffle.
 They can email this alarming Today Show video, in which the St. Paul Fire Department reveals how a blanket or heater can spark a significant fire in a matter of minutes.
-Property managers can also make this compelling case: electric space heaters are less than half as efficient to operate as the gas appliances already available in most units — spelling hundreds of dollars wasted every year on electricity bills.
+Property managers can also make this compelling case: electric space heaters are less than half as e to operate as the gas appliances already available in most units — spelling hundreds of dollars wasted every year on electricity bills.

 If you find that residents continue to use space heaters despite your warnings, it’s wise to ask: “why?”
 It might be that they’re unsure how to properly work a gas heater or radiator.
 That’s the perfect opportunity to show them.
 But their pattern could also point to a different problem.
 The heating system in their unit might either be broken or unable to pump out enough heat.